Transforming Data into Actionable Intelligence for the Decision Maker

-Through decades of experience in developing mission ready systems, Sandia has become an expert in optimizing Tactics, Techniques and Procedures (TTP) surrounding its customer's most critical needs.
-Sandia works closely with the customer to understand the terrain, physical and political environment, and the adversary's actions and methods.
-Sandia has developed and refined highly customized Tactics, Techniques and Procedures (TTP) and Concepts of Operations (CONOPS) supporting a wide range of customer challenges, including Counter-IED missions, Surveillance & Reconnaissance requirements, and facilities protection, among others.
+Through decades of experience in developing mission ready systems, Sandia became an expert in optimizing Tactics, Techniques, and Procedures (TTP) surrounding its customer’s most critical needs.
+Sandia works closely with the customer to understand the terrain, physical and political environment, and the adversary’s actions and methods.
+Sandia develops and refines highly customized TTP and Concepts of Operations (CONOPS) supporting a wide range of customer challenges, Surveillance and Reconnaissance requirements, and facilities protection.

-Real-time processing allows for direct dissemination of sensor-derived findings in standard, highly usable formats to enable quick decision making in time constrained operations and situations.
-Sandia has developed highly sophisticated algorithms for automatic focus, Doppler centroid estimation, and range migration correction for unsurpassed image accuracy and precision.
+Real-time radar processing allows for direct dissemination of sensor-derived findings in standard, highly usable formats to enable quick decision making in time constrained operations and situations.
+Sandia develops highly sophisticated algorithms for automatic focus, Doppler centroid estimation, and range migration correction for unsurpassed image accuracy and precision.

 Sandia excels in the design and development of advanced algorithms for image formation with Synthetic Aperture Radar (SAR).
 Using high power and flexible image formation processors, Sandia is able to successfully process phase histories from numerous Synthetic Aperture Radar (SAR) systems that generate real-time raw imagery for rapid triage and assessment.